by Stephen King

 Method of selection: Random number generator (really)

-: From two thousand feet, where Claudette Sanders was taking a flying lesson, the town of Chester’s Mill gleamed in the morning light like something freshly made and just set down.
+First sentence: From two thousand feet, where Claudette Sanders was taking a flying lesson, the town of Chester’s Mill gleamed in the morning light like something freshly made and just set down.

 Other uses for this book, after reading: use to mash woodchucks, use as a paperweight for smaller books during a hurricane